jasmit35/FireStarter/docs/New_cookie_cutter_template.md

-# From The Top
+# Creating a new cookie cutter template
 ## github
-* Come up with a name for the project.
+* Come up with a name for the template.
 * Sign into github and go to the list of my repositories.
 * Give the repository a name and optionally a description.
 * Leave the repo as public.